-Under Alternative 2a, the Council would recommend and NMFS would discontinue the rebuilding plan and specify an aggregated ACL of 52,888 lbs for the nine assessed BMUS for fishing years 2024 to 2026.
+Under Alternative 2a, the Council would recommend and NMFS would discontinue the rebuilding plan and specify an aggregated ACL of 48,680 lbs for the nine assessed BMUS for fishing years 2024 to 2026.
 This alternative would allow for a higher catch limit and intended to provide for the long term availability of bottomfish.
 Between 2018 and 2020, American Samoa bottomfish fishermen caught an average of 12,360 lb of bottomfish annually and sold an average of 1,043 lb, which is 8.9 percent of total estimated catch sold.
 Based on the 2020 commercial estimate of lb sold (336 lb) and the commercial value of the fishery in 2020 (\$1,067), the average adjusted price per pound was \$3.18 (WPRFMC 2023a).
-Based on the responses from the PIFSC 2021 American Samoa cost-earning survey report provided, there is high uncertainty with the estimated commercial value of the bottomfish catch.
-Bottomfish fishermen who participated in the survey said they sold about 50 percent of their bottomfish catch, 30 percent was kept for subsistence, and 20% of their catch was given away in 2020 (Dombrow and Hospital 2023).
-Assuming that the full ACL was caught and fishermen sold their catch for \$5 per lb, the total catch value would be \$261,440 with a commercial catch value between \$21,155 (8% sold based on WPRFMC 2023) to \$130,720 (50% based on Dombrow and Hospital 2023) per year.
-This alternative and alternative 2b would have the highest economic revenue in comparison to alternatives 1 and 2c (Table 19).
+Assuming that the full ACL was caught and fishermen sell eight percent of their catch for \$5 per lb, the sold component would be 3,894 lb and generate a fleet-wide revenue of \$19,472 per year.
+This alternative and alternative 2b would have the highest economic revenue in comparison to alternatives 1 and 2c.